 Unlike brown rice, basmati rice doesn’t offer much in the way of fiber.
-It also offers a few essential amino acids like selenium and manganese, which carbohydrates and protein metabolize well.
+It also offers a few essential amino acids which carbohydrates and protein metabolize well.

 Some basmati rice may ben enriched, meaning that certain nutrients are added during the manufacturing process to boost the nutritional value.
 [R] In particular, rice and other grains are often enriched with iron and B vitamins like folic acid, thiamine, and niacin [R].

 Yep, the nutrition facts say so, and we believe it to make a great addition to a dish, meal prep, or on the side of just about any meat.
 As compared to other types of rice, basmati is generally lower in arsenic, a heavy metal known to hurt the health of humans and potentially increase the risk of diabetes, heart problems, and certain cancers [R] It’s versatile and delicious, but is basmati rice healthy?
 Yep, especially brown basmati rice.
 If you choose brown basmati rice over white, it’s considered to be a whole grain.
 This means it contains all three parts of the kernel — the germ, bran, and endosperm — offering a higher nutrient content.

 Brown rice is unique in that it offers up both soluble and insoluble fiber.
 The soluble fiber helps slow down digestion to maximize absorption while insoluble fiber moves food along the GI, promotes digestion, absorption, and reduces constipation.